Andriivka, Velyka Novosilka settlement hromada, Volnovakha Raion, Donetsk Oblast

 Andriivka (Андріївка; Андреевка) is a village in Velyka Novosilka hromada, Volnovakha Raion, Donetsk Oblast, Ukraine.
-In 2001, it had a population of 1,652.
-At an altitude of 123 m, the village is located on the river Vovcha.
+In 2001 it had a population of 1652.
+At an altitude of 123 m, the village is on the river Vovcha.

 History

 The village was founded in 1660 as a winter camp for the Cossack leader Andriy Solohub.
 Soviet power was established here in February 1918.
 In May 1919, the chairman of the Andriivka Volost Executive Committee, K. M. Burda, was killed by the Makhnovists.
 The chief livestock specialist of the Andriivka collective farm, H. F. Holovach, was elected a deputy of the Supreme Soviet of the USSR of the 6th convocation.

 Bronze Age burial mounds are known near Andriivka.

 During the Great Patriotic War

 During the Great Patriotic War, 835 people from Andriivka fought against the Nazis, and 428 of them fell in battle.
 For the courage and valor they displayed in combat, 238 local residents were awarded orders and medals of the USSR.
 P. K. Marushko was a full bearer of the Order of Glory.
 On the eve of the village's liberation from the occupiers, Hitler's executioners shot 14 civilians, including children.
 A memorial plaque has been installed in honor of the fellow villagers who died in the fight against the Nazis.
 Two monuments have been erected to the soldiers who fell liberating the village.